Transfer Your Home

 to turn red, as is common with commercially sold super 8 films from the 70s and

-80s because they used cheap film stock which turns red as years pass.
-For more information, visit our FAQ.
+80s because they used lower cost film stock which turns red as years pass.
+You can see that we have been able to restore some of the blue

 Here is